Docs

 })

-You can also pass any dialect that is supported by Kysely to the database configration.
+You can also use any Kysely dialect in the database configuration.

 Example with LibsqlDialect: